-Priority #2: Housing Rehabilitation/Development projects citywide and in target neighborhoods. \$2,000,000 in CDBG funds have been dedicated to complete 80 housing units.
+\ Priority #2: Housing Rehabilitation/Development projects citywide and in target neighborhoods. \$2,031,629 in CDBG funds have been dedicated to complete 101 housing units through two in-house programs (Limited Repair (LRP) and the Utility Tap-In (UTIP) program.